VeeamHub/veeam-calculators/Get-VB365Data/README.md

 ### Removing PowerShell SDK Access

 Please check your Azure AD account and delete the PowerShell Enterprise Application named "Microsoft Graph PowerShell" if you do not wish to retain access.

+### Local Mode

+You can use the `local` switch on the script to not connect to Microsoft Graph but use only the CSV reports from the current folder.
+These CSVs can come from manual report exports or from previous runs.

+Place the CSV exports from the corresponding reports (see above) to the folder and name them accordingly:

+    active_user_counts.csv
+    active_user_detail.csv
+    sharepoint_site_counts.csv
+    mailbox_useage_storage.csv
+    sharepoint_site_storage.csv
+    onedrive_usage_storage.csv

+Then run the script to calculate the JSON output:

+    .\GetM365Data.ps1 -Local

 ## How to use Exchange Online Management Script